kubernetes-sigs/external-dns/docs/tutorials/adguardhome.md

 # Setting up ExternalDNS for AdGuard Home

 This tutorial describes how to setup ExternalDNS to sync records with AdGuard Home's Custom DNS.
 AdGuard Home has an internal list it checks last when resolving requests.
-This list can contain any number of arbitrary A or CNAME records.
+This list can contain any number of arbitrary A, AAAA or CNAME records.
 There is a pseudo-API exposed that ExternalDNS is able to use to manage these records.

 ## Minimum Required AdGuard Home Version

 Since this provider is built on the [new `/control/rewrite/update` endpoint in AdGuard Home](https://github.com/AdguardTeam/AdGuardHome/commit/0393e4109624395bb97af146f2d0e48ea3d7c37b), it currently requires running an edge version or, once available, a v0.108+ release.

 ## Deploy ExternalDNS

 You can skip to the [manifest](#externaldns-manifest) if authentication is disabled on your AdGuard Home instance or you don't want to use secrets.

 If your AdGuard Home server's admin dashboard is protected by a password, you'll likely want to create a secret first containing its value.
 This is optional since you _do_ retain the option to pass it as a flag with `--adguardhome-password`.

 You can create the secret with: